BranchTaken/Hemlock/doc/design/effects_mutability.md

 The runtime requires most pre-defined effects to be fully transitive for correctness reasons, so that, for example, it is impossible to hide a mutation effect from the runtime.
-On the other hand, some effects can usually be locally handled and hidden from callers without affecting correctness.
+On the other hand, some effects can usually be hidden from callers without affecting correctness.
 Furthermore, pervasive effects would have huge deleterious impacts on APIs were they allowed to transitively propagate without limit.
 Therefore effects can be declared as concealable, with exposure at the outermost lexical scope either `conceal` or `expose`.

 ```hemlock
 effect         eu   # Unconcealable effect.